FrontEndAwesomeness/whats-for-lunch-sydney/README.md

 rank possibly by trending or rating.

-Somehow source a menu of the venue.
+Somehow sauce a menu of the venue.